-- (5) Mr. Whittleston joined the Company on September 18, 2022 as the Vice President of Strategic Planning and Business Development and was appointed Vice President and President - Catalyst Technologies effective January 1, 2023.
-Mr. Whittleston was paid in GBP in 2022; the above USD amounts were converted using December 2022 month-end foreign exchange rate of \$1.21.
-His base salary and non-equity incentive plan compensation for 2022 were prorated based on the number of days employed during 2022. - (6) Mr. Chariag's employment with the Company was terminated without cause by our Board of Directors on April 25, 2022.
-Under the terms of his General Release and Waiver of Claims Agreement, beginning on April 25, 2022 and for a period of 24 months, Mr. Chariag receives a monthly severance payment of an amount equal to his monthly salary, and the monthly portion of his target non-equity incentive plan compensation, plus a pro-rata portion of his incentive earned under the 2022 EIP based on the number of days he was employed by the company in 2022. - (7) Mr. Schneberger's employment with the Company terminated due to his resignation on November 29, 2022.
-As a result of his resignation, his annual non-equity incentive plan compensation for 2022 was forfeited. - (8) The amounts shown reflect the aggregate grant date fair value of RSUs and PSUs granted to each of Messrs.
-Bitting, Feehan, Koscinski, Vann, Chariag, and Schneberger in 2022, and Messrs.
-Bitting, Feehan, Koscinski, Chariag, and Schneberger in 2021 and 2020, computed in accordance with FASB ASC Topic 718, in each case, disregarding the effects of estimated forfeitures.
+(1) The amounts shown reflect the aggregate grant date fair value of RSUs and PSUs granted to each of Messrs.
+Bitting, Feehan, Koscinski, Vann, and Whittleston in 2023, Messrs.
+Bitting, Feehan, Koscinski, and Vann in 2022, and Messrs.
+Bitting, Feehan, and Koscinski in 2021, computed in accordance with FASB ASC Topic 718, in each case, disregarding the effects of estimated forfeitures.
 These amounts reflect our cumulative accounting expense over the vesting period, disregarding the effects of estimated forfeitures, and do not correspond to the actual value that may be realized by the named executive officers.
-For information on the valuation assumptions made in the calculation of these amounts, refer to Note 23 to the audited consolidated financial statements in our Form 10-K for the fiscal year ended December 31, 2022, Note 23 to the audited consolidated financial statements in our Form 10-K for the fiscal year ended December 31, 2020.
-With respect to the PSUs, the aggregate grant date fair value was determined based on the probable outcome of the performance conditions associated with such awards at the date of grant.
+For information on the valuation assumptions made in the calculation of these amounts, refer to Note 21 to the audited consolidated financial statements in our Form 10-K for the fiscal year ended December 31, 2022, Note 23 to the audited consolidated financial statements in our Form 10-K for the fiscal year ended December 31, 2021.
+With respect to the PSUs, the aggregate grant date fair value of the performance conditions associated with such awards at the date of grant.
 For PSUs, the aggregate grant date fair value of these awards assumes performance at 100% of target.
-The aggregate grant date fair value of the PSU awards assuming the maximum level of performance is achieved, is: Mr. Bitting's 2022 grants \$840,857; Mr. Feehan's 2022 grant \$434,881; Mr. Koscinski's 2022 grant, \$434,881; Mr. Chariag's 2022 grant, \$1,739,540; Mr. Schneberger's 2022 grants, \$840,857.
+The aggregate grant date fair value of these awards assumes performance is achieved, is: Mr. Bitting's 2023 grants \$4,863,092; Mr. Feehan's 2023 grant \$1,246,951; Mr. Koscinski's 2023 grant, \$1,496,327; Mr. Vann's 2023 grant, \$810,507; Mr. Whittleston's 2023 grants, \$810,507.